Three Dark Crowns – Review

 As the reader moves from chapter to chapter the narrative cleverly switches between the three queens, which gives a deeper insight into their individual lives and helps to create empathy towards each of them.
 This writing style decision is so important to the novel as the premise is that only one queen can survive and as a reader you feel like you have to pick a side.
 I found the switching third person perspectives refreshing.
 It makes the book easy to pick up and put down, which is great if you want to read in shorter bursts.
 There are times when I wanted to keep reading because I was really interested in what was happening with a particular queen but I had to stop myself from skipping ahead and instead read chronologically.
 I think it would be very interesting to read through the book from an individual perspective and I will definitely give it a go the next time I pick up Three Dark Crowns.

-The book, particularly the first half, is extremely slow.
+The book, particularly the first half, is a bit slow.
 This is partially due to the switching perspectives between chapters but also because you enter the story at the point when the queens are preparing for upcoming events rather than straight into the action.
-The last third of the book definitely picks up steams as you dive into the real action and I love the way the the book concludes.
+The last third of the book definitely picks up steam as you dive into the real action and I love the way the the book concludes.
 There are several twists in the book.
 I had predicted the main plot twist but I know a lot of people were very surprised.
 The question that really drove me to keep reading was how many queens would be left standing by the end of the book and the dark undertone created by that was very exciting throughout.

 I really enjoyed Three Dark Crowns and immediately picked up the sequel One Dark Throne.
 There are a lot of well thought-out and interesting characters.
 The world building is complex but really well done.
 Every setting is different and gives you a wonderful look at very different parts of the same world.
 The history and politics add a lot of depth and intrigue.
 I would recommend this book to any YA Fantasy fans who want something a little different, particularly if you enjoy dystopia or character-driven narratives.
 If you are the sort of person who likes to jump to straight into the action and wants to read something fast-paced then this book is probably not for you.